License to Sell Ammunition

 License to Purchase/Possess Ammunition

-Illinois generally requires residents to obtain a Firearm Owner’s Identification (“FOID”) card before they can lawfully purchase or possess ammunition, as well as firearms.1 No person may transfer firearm ammunition in Illinois unless the transferee displays a currently valid FOID card.2
+Illinois generally requires residents to obtain a Firearm Owner’s Identification (“FOID”) card before they can lawfully purchase or possess ammunition, as well as firearms.1 Sellers are generally prohibited from transferring ammunition in Illinois unless the transferee displays a valid FOID card.2

 People Prohibited from Purchasing or Possessing Ammunition

 Illinois generally prohibits people under the age of 21 from obtaining a FOID card, which is required to purchase or possess ammunition.4 A person under 21 must have the written consent of a parent or legal guardian to purchase ammunition.5